 Pissed-off Toff tells a true Boris story which has never yet reached the public domain … and which contains its own moral.

-Once upon a time, when I was a salesman on the dealing floor of a City investment bank, I fell for an ambitious German girl who, having recently left Oxford, was working as a management consultant at McKinsey.
-Unfortunately for me, she liked my slim black lizard-skin address book from Asprey more than she liked me, and she soon hitched up with one of my landowning friends and kicked aside the social ladder which I had provided.
+Once upon a time, when I was an equity salesman on the dealing floor of a City investment bank, I fell for an ambitious German girl who, having recently left Oxford, was working as a management consultant at McKinsey.
+Unfortunately for me, she liked the names in my slim black lizard-skin address book from Asprey more than she liked me, and she soon hitched up with one of my landowning friends and kicked aside the social ladder which I had provided.

-A year or so ago, I was playing the piano in the drawing room of this same friend in his Arts and Crafts house in Gloucestershire, and who should walk in but the very same female, now a Dutch baroness and mother to various attractive multi-lingual children.
+A year or so ago, I was playing the piano in the drawing room of this same friend in his Arts and Crafts house in Gloucestershire, and who should walk in but the very same female, now wife of a Dutch baron and mother to various attractive multi-lingual children.

 “Oh mein Gott!” she exclaimed.
 “I thought it vass ze gramophone playing.
 But it’s you!!”
 I’m a sucker for flattery, so all was forgiven and we sat down by the fire, there to reminisce, champagne in hand, about the London euro-scene back in the 1980s when cash was so easily come by.